Conspiracy theories about the kidnapping and murder of Aldo Moro: Role of Steve Pieczenik

-At his arrival in Italy, Pieczenik had been informed by Cossiga and the Vatican City intelligence services that there had been a coup attempt in Italy in previous months, led by right-winged personalities of the intelligence services and othe P2.
+At his arrival in Italy, Pieczenik had been informed by Cossiga and the Vatican City intelligence services that there had been a coup attempt in Italy in previous months, led by right-wing personalities from the intelligence services and P2.
 Pieczenik did not specify which coup he was referring to.
-Known coup attempts in Italy include the Piano Solo (1964), the Golpe Borghese (1970), the Rosa dei Venti (early 1970s), and Edgardo Sogno's White Golpe of 1974.
-In a 1981 interview to L'Espresso, the former general Gianadelio Maletti mentioned two further coup attempts in August and September 1974; they preceded Moro's capture by several years.
+Known coup attempts in Italy include the Piano Solo (1964), the Golpe Borghese (1970), the Rosa dei Venti (early 1970s), and Edgardo Sogno's White Coup of 1974.
+In a 1981 interview given to L'Espresso, the former general Gianadelio Maletti mentioned two further coup attempts in August and September 1974; they preceded Moro's capture by several years.
 Pieczenik was astonished by the presence of so many fascists in the Italian intelligence services.
 The Red Brigades had infiltrated the Italian institutions, and obtained information from the children of politicians who were members of left-wing and far-left organizations.
 With the help of the Vatican intelligence, which he considered superior to the Italian one, he investigated such infiltrations but no measures were taken.

 Pieczenik declared that he participated in the decision to issue the false Communication No. 7, stating that he pushed the BR to kill Moro in order to delegitimize them, once it was clear that the Italian politicians were not interested in his liberation.
 According to Pieczenik, the United States did not have a clear image of the situation in Italy, especially for the left-wing and right-wing terrorist groups; he also said that he received no help from the CIA or the U.S. Embassy in Rome.
 Pieczenik explained his premature return to the United States with the desire to avoid the accusations of American pressure behind the now likely death of Moro.
 Previously, he had instead declared that he had left in order to deprive the decisions taken by the Italian institutions, which he considered inefficient and corrupted, of any American legitimization.